vuetifyjs/vuetify/packages/docs/src/pages/en/components/forms.md

 | On input       |     ✅     |    ❌     |     ❌      |    *     |
 | On blur        |     ✅     |    ✅     |     ❌      |    *     |
 | On submit      |     ✅     |    ✅     |     ✅      |    *     |
 <p class="text-caption">* Uses the behavior of whatever it's combined with.</p>

+The current validation state of the form is accessed through `v-model` or the submit event and has three possible states:

+- `true`: All inputs with rules have run their validation and succeeded.
+- `false`: At least one input has failed validation after either being interacted with, or a manual validation has been triggered.
+- `null`: At least one input has failed validation without being interacted with, or has `lazy` validation that has not been run yet.

+This allows you to either check for any validation failure with `!valid`, or only errors that are displayed to the user with `valid === false`{.text-no-wrap}.

 ## Examples